raspberrypilearning/target-practice/en/step_2.md

 </div>
 </div>

-<mark>define SKY constant, Draw sky and run(), color theory (collapse), coordinates (collapse) for rect</mark>

 --- task ---

 Open the [Python archery starter](https://trinket.io/python/bbcc44911d) project.
-Remix it.
+Click on the remix button.

+<mark>Offline Python ingredient goes here</mark>

 --- save ---

 --- /task ---

-The first step in making your game is to draw the sky and grass backdrop.
+The first step in making your game is to draw the sky and grass background.
 The starter already contains some colours you can use to do this.

 --- task ---

-Inside your `draw` function, set the colour you want to fill the sky with to `SKY` by using the `fill` function:
+Inside your `draw()` function, add code to set the `fill()` colour to `SKY`:

 --- code ---
 ---
 language: python
-filename: main.py — draw
+filename: main.py — draw()
 line_numbers: true
 line_number_start: 14
 line_highlights: 24-26